What is a Certified Athletic Trainer?

 Southwestern College has received formal accreditation by the Commission on Accreditation of Athletic Training Education (CAATE).
 The undergraduate athletic training education curriculum prepares students to take the Board of Certification (BOC) exam.

 The curriculum is structured as a three-year program with an additional application year for freshmen.
 Students will be involved in the clinical setting during their sophomore (level one), junior (level two), and senior (level three) years while completing academic course requirements.
-This allows students to learn the skills and techniques necessary in risk management and injury prevention; pathology of injuries and illnesses; orthopedic clinical examination and diagnosis; acute care of injury and illness; pharmacology; therapeutic modalities; conditioning and rehabilitative exercise; general medical conditions and disabilities; nutritional aspects of injury and illness; psychosocial intervention and referral; health care administration; and professional development and responsibilities.
+This allows students to learn the skills and techniques necessary in evidence-based practice; prevention and health promotion; clinical examination and diagnosis; acute care of injury and illness; therapeutic interventions; psychosocial strategies and referral; health care administration; and professional development and responsibility.

 Student clinical assignments will be in traditional, clinical, and high school settings, observing under an assigned clinical instructor.
 Students will gain experience with collision, contact, and non-contact sports and through a wide variety of clinical settings.
 Students will observe team physicians and orthopedic surgeons as they evaluate and perform surgical procedures on injured athletes.